Remote control 4.0 for Alto Trevigiano Servizi

 With the adoption of the remote control system based on SENECA technologies and on the Siemens WinCC OA SCADA, Alto Trevigiano Servizi has created part of its automated infrastructure for the remote management of the production and distribution plants of the integrated water service (SII) with the aim of optimizing the use of resources and constantly improve the quality of service, equipping the plants with both local and distributed intelligence.

-The Schievenin valley in Quero Vas (Belluno - Italy) represents one of the typical hilly situations of the territory managed by Alto Trevigiano Servizi.
-The choreography of these places, the dispersion of the inhabited area, of the water sources and of the relative collection and distribution systems has led to the design of a remote control system with integrated antenna radio modem operating on a free use band.
+The Schievenin Valley in Quero Vas (Belluno - Italy) represents one of the typical hilly situations of the territory managed by Alto Trevigiano Servizi.
+The choreography of these places, the dispersion of the inhabited area, the water sources, and the relative collection and distribution systems have led to the design of a remote control system with an integrated antenna radio modem operating on a free-use band.

 With the IEC 61131 development environment, the ZPASS2-S PLC has been programmed with specific routines for the management of water meters for the metering and historicization of consumption, management of relays for the loading of remote tanks, management of rain gauges, management of chlorination systems, acquisition of measurements and communication with the SCADA.